 NOI is a widely used operating performance indicator in the real estate industry.
 Management expects to increase NOI through strategic management of the assets.

 Adjusted Funds From Operations (AFFO)

-Management continues to see a strong metric which will improve as the Trust matures.
+Management regulates liquidity and financing activities and anticipates the metric will improve as the Trust continues its growth and matures.

 Leverage Ratios and Terms